 While “the Census Bureau estimates that minorities will constitute a majority of the nation’s overall population in about three decades and a majority of Americans under age 18 in about one decade, since 2000 alone the proportion of people under age 20 who are non-Hispanic whites has dipped to 57%, from 61%.
 In fact, in 2008 Asian, black and Hispanic children made up 47% of the population under five.”

 Why all this dry demographic talk?
-Because the handwriting is on the wall and the message is clear — who don't adapt to the new demographic reality will see their market share decline right along with the country's general market birthrates.
+Because the handwriting is on the wall and the message is clear — marketers who don’t adapt to the new demographic reality will see their market share decline right along with the country’s general market birthrates.

 Please don’t kick yourself for not noticing.
 How many people caught in the wave of history see what’s going on?
 There’s a reason why hindsight is 20/20.
 There’s a reason why the words should’ve, would’ve and could’ve are usually accompanied by a Three Stooges’ slap to the forehead.
 And there’s a reason why you should reconsider how you’re reaching your audiences.